usmankiani256/react-native-popup-alert/README.md

 The Alert component that displays the Alert

-> recommended to use in initial screen
+> :warning: recommended to use in initial screen

 ### showPopup